Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

 The Skullcandy app, which works with both Android and iOS, has EQ tuning, custom settings for the earbuds (like one-touch access to Spotify and remote control for your phone’s camera), and a “Find My Earbuds” feature that works with Tile.
-In the Stay Aware mode, you can listen to what’s going on around you.
-Voice instructions could be a good way to get people to buy the app.
+Stay Aware mode lets you listen to what’s happening around you.
+Voice instructions could be an excellent way for people to buy the app.

 Microphone